 Joanne Mathers: call for HET probe into 1981 murder

-"I would like the case re-opened and whoever was in charge of the IRA at that time brought to justice," he said.
+"I would like the case re-opened and whoever was in charge of the IRA at that time brought to justice.

 "Seemingly they have traces of blood at the house on Anderson Crescent where she was shot."